 Sub-contractors and the supply chain as a whole are well-advised to review contracts and see if "pay when paid" clauses are included.
 If they are, they must be limited to cases of insolvency to be valid.
 If payment is withheld on the basis of (non-)payment under another contract without a valid “pay when paid” clause, immediate action should be taken to preserve contractual rights and, pragmatically, to get to the front of the queue in chasing payment in circumstances when money might be tight following an upstream insolvency.

 The content of this article is for general information only.
 The situation with Carillion is developing quickly – legal advice on any specific issue is advised.
-For further information on insolvency in the construction industry, please contact Oli Worth or a member of Birketts' Construction and Engineering Team.
+For further information on insolvency in the construction industry, please contact a member of Birketts' Construction and Engineering Team.
 Law covered as at January 2018.